drscotthawley/NASH_time_align/README.md

 Multi-channel audio strongly preferred.
 Mono-only is useful, but true drum editing requires 5+ input channels.
 Multi-channel would also allow positional encoding and/or a "metronome track".

 ### Overall Strategy?
-1. Re-synthesize all audio (Hawley default) or
+1. Re-synthesize all audio (Hawley's default idea) or
 2. (thanks to convo with Steinmetz): Only predict where to make the "cuts" and then fix/resynthesize the transitions between moved samples -- what one might call a "Neural Beat Detective Cleaner-Upper."

 ### (Simplifying) Assumptions?